Rinfella/uptime-monitor-filament/README.md

 ## TODO (or Milestone)

-- To make the Heartbeats data appear inside each monitors single view page instead maybe instead of making another page or menu for it.
+-[ ] To make the Heartbeats data appear inside each monitors single view page.
-- Modify default dashboard to show Monitor and Heartbeat stats.
+-[ ] Modify default dashboard to show Monitor and Heartbeat stats.
-- Add more notification channels (e.g., email, Slack).
+-[ ] Add more notification channels (e.g., email, Slack).
-- Implement user authentication and roles for multi-user support.
+-[ ] Implement advanced reporting and analytics for monitor performance.
-- Monitor not only HTTP(S) but also other protocols (e.g., ping, TCP).
+-[ ] Check monitors for SSL expiry and notify before expiration.
-- Make the protocols selectable and create prefixes for the heartbeat names (e.g., `http://` or `smb://`).
+-[ ] Implement user authentication and roles for multi-user support.

-## Contributing
+-[ ] Monitor not only HTTP(S) but also other protocols (e.g., DB, redis, ping, TCP).

-Feel free to contribute to the development of this uptime monitor.
+-[ ] Make the protocols selectable and create prefixes for the heartbeat names (e.g., `http://`, `sftp://` or `smb://`).

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced and licensed under the [MIT license](https://opensource.org/licenses/MIT).